top of page

 Celebration of the Sacraments of Initiation

-The sacraments of initiation are celebrated at the Easter Vigil.
+The sacraments of initiation (baptism, confirmation, and eucharist) are celebrated at the Easter Vigil.
 It is the most significant moment of the liturgical year.
-On this night, the elect enter fully into the Church.
+On this night, the elect enter fully into the Catholic Church.
+They are graced with adoption as children of God and are let by the Holy Spirit into the fullness of faith.
 The Catholic family grows, and the Church joyfully now welcomes its new brothers and sisters.

 Mystagogy

-From Easter through Pentecost, the neophytes -- the "new shoots" -- reflect upon the sacraments received and their call to the mission of Christ.
+From Easter through Pentecost the newly baptised and confirmed, known as ‘neophytes’ (meaning ‘new shoots’) grow in deepening their understanding of the sacraments they have recently received through meditation on the Gospel, sharing in the eucharist, and doing works of charity.
 This period allows them to look for new ways to live a life of grace, both personally and in community.

 bottom of page